minha12/SentimentAnalysis/README.md

 > In the next step, we will use spread() function to segregate our data into separate columns of positive and negative sentiments.
 We will then use the mutate() function to calculate the total sentiment, that is, the difference between positive and negative sentiment.

+> We define an index here to keep track of where we are in the narrative; this index (using integer division) counts up sections of 80 lines of text.
+The %/% operator does integer division (x %/% y is equivalent to floor(x/y)) so the index keeps track of which 80-line section of text we are counting up negative and positive sentiment in.

 ```R
 library(tidyr)